 call for content

-The editors of SEQUITUR, a graduate student journal published by the Department of History of Art & Architecture at Boston University, invite current graduate students to submit content on the theme “Crossing the Line” for our Spring 2019 issue.
+The editors of SEQUITUR, a graduate student journal published by the Department of History of Art & Architecture at Boston University, invite current and recent graduate students to submit content on the theme “Interiors” for our Fall 2020 issue.

-We welcome submissions from graduate students in the disciplines of art history, architecture, material culture, queer and gender studies, migration studies among others to apply.
-We encourage submissions that take advantage of the online format of the journal.
+We welcome submissions from graduate students in the disciplines of art history, architecture, archaeology, material culture, visual culture, literary studies, queer and gender studies, disability studies, and environmental studies, among others, to apply.
+We encourage submissions that take advantage of the digital format of the journal.
 Previous issues of SEQUITUR can be found here.